-Speed control is an efficient method for controlling the operating point of a pump.
-In this case, the frequency of the motor is changed by a frequency converter.
-By the change in speed, the characteristic curves of the pump for hydraulic head vs. flow rate and efficiency vs. flow rate are changed.
-The change in flow rate and hydraulic head can be calculated by means of the affinity laws (\ref{eq:affinity_laws_Q} and \ref{eq:affinity_laws_H}) where the flow rate (Q) changes proportional with the speed (n) and the hydraulic head (H) changes proportional to the second power of the speed.
+Speed control is an efficient method for adjusting the operating point of a pump.
+In this configuration, the motor frequency is varied using a frequency converter, which alters the characteristic curves of the pump, namely the hydraulic head versus flow rate and efficiency versus flow rate relationships.
+Changes in flow rate and hydraulic head can be described by affinity laws, as given in Equations~\ref{eq:affinity_laws_Q} and~\ref{eq:affinity_laws_H}, where the flow rate ($Q$) varies proportionally to the pump speed ($n$) and the hydraulic head ($H$) varies proportionally to the square of the pump speed:

-With equations \ref{eq:affinity_laws_Q} and \ref{eq:affinity_laws_H} it can be shown that the hydraulic head changes with the second power of the flow rate (\ref{eq:affinity_parabola}) where $Q_1$ and $H_1$ are flow rate and hydraulic head on the pump curve for the initial speed.
+From Equations~\ref{eq:affinity_laws_Q} and~\ref{eq:affinity_laws_H}, it follows that the hydraulic head changes with the square of the flow rate, as expressed in Equation~\ref{eq:affinity_parabola}, where $Q_1$ and $H_1$ correspond to the flow rate and hydraulic head at the initial reference speed:

-So, all points of a pump curve are moved on quadratic curves through the origin of the diagram (Figure \ref{fig:Affinitaet}).
+Thus, under speed variation, all points on the original pump curve move along parabolic trajectories through the origin (Figure~\ref{fig:Affinitaet}).